knightsUCF/CarRacing/Log.md

+# Procedural Code from Both Projects

+Here is the procedural code from the first project:

+    using UnityEngine;
+    using System.Collections;

+    /*

+    Attach to chunk object, this will talk to the collider that is attached.
+    When the player enters the collider this spawns another object.

+    */

+    public class Procedural : MonoBehaviour
+    {

+        public GameObject chunk; // randomized chunks: public GameObject[] chunks

+        public float offset = 250.0f;

+        Vector3 pos;

+        Vector3 rotation; // we don't really need this, but our tiles are rotated 90, and we might have to rewrite Controls.cs because the car goes the other way

+        private void OnTriggerEnter(Collider c)
+        {
+            if (c.gameObject.tag == Constants.PlayerTag)
+            {
+                Debug.Log("Entered collider area");

+                pos = transform.position;
+                pos.x = transform.position.x + offset;

+                Instantiate(chunk, pos, Quaternion.Euler(new Vector3(0, 90, 0)));
+            }
+        }
+    }

+And here is the procedural code from the second project:

 # Let's Wrap up the Octopus

 So let's wrap up this octopus and release this game.
 We just purchased the below cars asset pack, so that should elevate our style.